-Unscrew the four water union nuts (A - fig. 21) on the water section and remove the high & low pressure tubes.
+Unscrew the four water union nuts (A - fig. 21) on the water section.

-Unscrew the 4 screws (B - fig 21) holding the water section to the gas section.
+Unscrew the six screws $(B - fig\ 21)$ holding the water section to the gas section.
 Note the relative positions of the gas and water sections and the two halves of the water section.
 Unscrew the two screws holding the water section clamp.